mautic/user-documentation/docs/contacts/manage_contacts.rst

    * - ``mtc_sid``
      - session
      - No
-     - Deprecated cookie that's the same as mautic_device_id.
+     - Deprecated cookie that's the same as ``mautic_device_id``.
 It's no longer actively used by Mautic but kept for BC reads.
    * - ``mautic_session_id``
      - unknown
      - No